openalias/openalias-spec/oa2.md

 * OA1 includes a version number, which means we can upgrade to a new OAv2 without breaking existing v1 records.
 * OA1 works for arbitrary assets, not just BTC or ETH.
 * OA1 is supported by major wallets Electrum, Cake Wallet, the official Monero wallets, Feather Wallet and more.
+* OA1 makes it simple for a user to "sanity check" the DNS record resolves to their intended address destination, since the visible address in the record is the same address that a user copies from their wallet software.

 ## Avoiding Conflicting Standards